Leading Co-Design in Complex Systems

 Want to effectively integrate design, dialogue and co-creation in project planning, commissioning and management?

 This much-loved program often sells out.
-It has been appreciated by public servants, researchers, designers and innovators working in a variety of organisations around the world, including Canada, the United States, Qatar, the UK, Germany and Denmark, as well as Australia and New Zealand.
+It has been appreciated by public servants, researchers, designers and innovators working in a variety of organisations around the world, including Canada, USA, Qatar, Singapore, UK, Germany, Netherlands and Denmark, as well as Australia and New Zealand.

-The course models how to effectively engage partners, staff and community members online — and provides opportunities to connect with people doing inspiring work around the world.
+The course models how to effectively engage partners, staff and community members—and provides opportunities to connect with others doing inspiring work.

 Why do this course?